The Art Book That Delves Into the History of Ancient Vietnamese Fashion | Saigoneer

 Born at the intersection of fashion and history, a new art book by a team of Vietnamese researchers and creatives will take readers on a journey back to the eras of the country’s past royalty.

-In 2018, we wrote about Det Nen Trieu Dai, or Weaving a Realm in English, when the project was in the middle of a crowdfunding project on the fundraising platform Comicola.
+In 2018, we wrote about Det Nen Trieu Dai, or Weaving a Realm in English, when the project was in the middle of a crowdfunding undertaking on the fundraising platform Comicola.
 Thanks to ample interest from netizens, the book was successfully sponsored to the tune of over VND200 million from many backers.

-Flash forward two years later to today, and long-time fans of the project can finally get their hands on the much-anticipated book in the flesh.
+Flash forward two years later to today, and long-time fans of the project can finally get their hands on the much-anticipated book.
 According to Comicola, the art book features 224 colored pages, written in both Vietnamese and English, and will retail at VND250,000.

 The content is divided into many chapters, each centering on either a specific attire, a class of costumes worn by royal court officials, or even past beauty and makeup styles.
 They provide basic information on the sartorial techniques of the royal costumes, accompanied by illustrations from artists of the period or photos of real replicas made and styled by the authors.